Which Melbourne app developers you hire to design and develop your mobile application is an extremely important decision.

 3. Large Deposits

 Every app developer in Melbourne will require a deposit before commencement of work.
 A lot of work goes into the initial stages of an app project from a developers perspective.
-So, it makes sense for them to minimise their risk by changing an upfront deposit to cover their time.
+So, it makes sense for them to minimise their risk by charging an upfront deposit to cover their time.

 4. Yes men or women